 The aim of the School is to provide a congenial setting for early career scientists to learn from the foremost experts in the field on the latest advances in astronomy using gravitational wave observations, and to hold discussions on the future directions of the field.
 There will be a mix of lectures and interactive discussion/problem solving sessions.
 These will provide stimulating content covering the broad field of gravitational waves: from theoretical description to details of detectors, and analysis of data.
 Each topic will be delivered starting at an intermediate level and finishing at the very latest understanding.

-- Accommodation at St Salvator's Hall
+- Accommodation at St Salvator's Hall (link is external)

 - All meals and tea/coffee breaks (packed lunch for the weekend excursions)